pcx/shoot/README.rst

 Usage
 -----

-Run '*shoot*' in the directory you wnat to serve.
+Run '*shoot*' in the directory you want to serve from.

 Custom Config